sallonoroff/sallonoroff.github.io/_posts/2009-03-13-google-aerial-photography-updated.md

   - maps
   - web
 ---
-Noticed this earlier in the week but forgot to mention it here - Google have finally updated the aerial photography used in [Google Maps](http://maps.google.co.uk/).
+I noticed this earlier in the week but forgot to mention it here &mdash; Google have finally updated the aerial photography used in [Google Maps](http://maps.google.co.uk/).
 Or at least they have for South Yorkshire.
 Good to see the 6 or 7 year old imagery replaced with something that appears to have been collected in the last 6 months or so.

 We're still waiting[^fn-spycars] on the Street View imagery though...